U.K. cuts taxes, boosts spending, accelerating pound’s slide

 While Kwarteng denied that the government was gambling on a “dash for growth,” many economists said it was taking a huge risk by allowing borrowing to balloon while the economy is weak and inflation is high.

-As a result, government debt will rise to about 94% of GDP by the 2026-27 fiscal year, compared with the March OBR forecast of 81%, the IFS said.
+As a result, government debt will rise to about 94 percent of GDP by the 2026-27 fiscal year, compared with the March OBR forecast of 81 percent, the IFS said.

-To offset that increase, the government’s policies would have to achieve an additional 0.7% increase in economic output every year for the next five years, according to the IFS.
+To offset that increase, the government’s policies would have to achieve an additional 0.7 percent increase in economic output every year for the next five years, according to the IFS.

 “If the government were to achieve this feat and get that extra growth, it would be either a stroke of extraordinarily good luck or a huge policy success,” Isabel Stockton, an IFS economist, said Thursday.